How to Make Your Computer Run Faster

-If you’re a PC owner, I imagine you’ve found that the longer you’ve had your computer, the slower it is?
-Well there’s actually a few things you can do to make it run faster; they don’t take long if you do them regularly, or you may be given the option to schedule them automatically.
+If you’re a PC owner then you’ve probably found that the longer you’ve had your computer, the slower it is.
+Well there are actually a few different things you can do to make it run faster.
+They don’t take long and you can even schedule them to run automatically.

-This frees up disk space and gets rid of temporary Internet files and other files such as error reports, removes unused restore points, empties the recycle bin (you may think it’s empty but its not!) and other such useless data that you don’t need.
+This frees up disk space and gets rid of temporary Internet files and other files such as error reports, it removes unused restore points, empties the recycle bin (you may think it’s empty but its not!) and gets rid of other such useless data that you don’t need.
 This is how you do this:

 *Start